Femi Azeez

-Oluwafemi "Femi" Javier Azeez Beloso (born 5 June 2001) is an English professional footballer who plays as a forward for club Millwall.
+Oluwafemi "Femi" Javier Azeez Beloso (born 5 June 2001) is a professional footballer who plays as a winger for club Brighton & Hove Albion.
+Born in England, he plays for the Nigeria national team.

 After being released from the Watford youth system at age 14, he began his senior career with non-league side Northwood.
 After making 12 appearances in his debut season, he signed for fellow non-league club Wealdstone in 2018.
 After his time at Wealdstone, which included a loan at Hanwell Town in 2018, he joined Reading in 2019.
 He was loaned to Bracknell Town before making his senior debut for Reading in 2021.
 He became an important part of the team in the 2023–24 season, before signing for Millwall in 2024.

-Career
+Club career

 Early career

 "He took his opportunity with both hands, he came off the bench and played well, so I gave him a start and he just continued to grow.
 He started the last six games of the season, which is virtually unheard of for a 16-year-old at that level.
 It doesn't happen."

 — Northwood manager Gordon Boateng on Azeez's first team breakthrough.

 Azeez joined the youth team of Watford at age nine, but was released at age 14.
 He later joined the youth side of Northwood following a trial, where he played down the wing and upfront.
 Interim manager Gordon Boateng was impressed by Azeez while watching him play for the under-18 side, and he handed him his first-team debut aged 16.
 His debut came in a league match in the eighth tier of English football on 6 February 2018, coming on as a substitute for Jermaine Osei in a 2–0 defeat to Chalfont St Peter.
 He made his full debut on 21 March 2018, in a 2–0 defeat to Aylesbury United.
 He ended his debut season with 12 appearances.

 Azeez joined National League South side Wealdstone in summer 2018.
 Azeez was initially signed to play for Wealdstone's youth side, but once against impressed manager Bobby Wilkinson who sent him to train with the first team.
 He made his debut on 6 November, starting and scoring in a 5–3 win over Uxbridge in the Middlesex Senior Cup.
 He made his league debut on 1 December in a 3–0 defeat to Eastbourne Borough after coming on as a substitute for David Pratt.
 Later that month, he signed for Isthmian League South Central Division side Hanwell Town on dual registration.
 He ended his loan with 4 goals in 4 appearances.
 He captained Wealdstone in a Middlesex Senior Cup match against Brentford B at age 17, which ended in a 2–0 defeat.
 He ended the 2018–19 season with 1 goal in 10 appearances for Wealdstone.